JuliaImages/ImageFiltering.jl/docs/src/filters.md

 ### Choices for `img`

-You can specify a one, two, or multidimensional array defining your image.
+You must provide a one, two, or multidimensional array as the input image.

 ### Choices for `kernel`